mongodb/docs/source/includes/aggregation-pipeline-introduction.rst

   For example, a stage can filter documents, group documents, and calculate values.

-- The documents that are output from one stage are input to the next stage.
+- The documents that are output from a stage are passed to the next stage.

 - An aggregation pipeline can return results for groups of documents.
   For example, return the total, average, maximum, and minimum values.

+Starting in MongoDB 4.2, you can also update documents with an aggregation pipeline.
+See :doc:`/tutorial/update-documents-with-aggregation-pipeline`.